sebasvila/fif/content/posts/reparacio-kaiser-piccolo/index.en.md

 date: 2024-10-14
 coverImage: "head-4.jpg"
 tags:
-- tech.turning
+  - technology.turning
-- tech.milling
+  - technology.milling
-- tech.measuring
+  - technology.measuring
-- leinen-lz4sb
+  - machine.leinen-lz4sb
-- schaublin-13
+  - machine.schaublin-13
-- wörner-b13
+  - machine.wörner-b13
-- tools
+  - tools.metalworking
-categories:
+categories: []
-- projects
 keywords:
   - Kaiser Piccolo
   - boring head
   - automatic facing
   - diacator
 draft: false
 ---
 The Kaiser Piccolo is an exquisitely made mid sized boring head with boring and automatic facing functions.
 I got a ISO30 one in a very nice condition together with a bunch of tooling.
 When tested it